 On Screen Classification

-Viewers of RTÉ One and RTÉ Two may have noticed small icons in the top right hand corner of their screens.
+Viewers of RTÉ One and RTÉ Two can learn of a programme's on-screen classification via the small icons in the top right hand corner of their screens.
 The icons appear for 20 seconds at the start of programmes.
-This signals the beginning of a unique initiative which will see RTÉ gradually move to a situation where most programmes will be classified as to content.

 General Audience (GA) - a programme that would be acceptable to all ages and tastes.